bananafeller/SLCombinedDonationBar/README.md

 # Combined Donation Bar

-Progress bar for goals that combines streamlabs donations and cheers. other option to check out: https://codepen.io/stemlund/pen/Bkvyj
+Progress bar for goals that combines streamlabs donations and cheers.

+Other option to check out: https://codepen.io/stemlund/pen/Bkvyj

 ## Installation